SkretasLab/ProteoSeeker/README.md

                                   length in the Kraken2 database directory provided for the Kraken2 analysis.

-   -bl/--bracken-level            Str -Opt: S- Specifies the taxonomic rank to analyze.
+   -bl/--bracken-level            Str -Opt: 'S'- Specifies the taxonomic rank to analyze.
 Each
                                   classification at this specified rank will receive an estimated number of reads belonging to that rank after abundance estimation.
 Available values for selection: